GiorgosXou/VB.NET-Force-directed-graph/ReadMe.md

 # [VB.NET](https://en.wikipedia.org/wiki/Visual_Basic_.NET) Force directed graph
 with { +GPU, +DirectX, +GPU GUI Example of buttons}

-A Simple but also quite powerful and Beautiful [Force directed graph](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) made with Love for an upcoming project of mine and for everyone out there that needs some help over graph visualization in Visual Basic [...]
+A Simple but also quite powerful and Beautiful [Force directed graph](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) made with Love for an upcoming project of mine and for everyone out there, that needs some help over "extreme" graph visualization in Visual Basic [...]
 +<img src="/GraphVisual.gif">

 # Features